bartop1

 import matplotlib.pyplot as plt

-#find teams with top 10 occurrences
+# find teams with top 10 occurrences (reusing the calculation)

-top_10_teams = (df['team'].value_counts()).[:10]
+top_10_teams = (df['team'].value_counts())[:10]

-#create bar chart of top 10 teams
+# create bar chart of top 10 teams with customizations

 top_10_teams.plot(kind='bar', edgecolor='black', rot=0)

-#add axis labels
+# add descriptive axis labels

 plt.xlabel('Team')